barsoom/content_translator/README.md

 ## Development

-    # Required for tests/server to run.
+    # Redis is required for tests/server to run.
+Start it with
     redis-server
+    # (If you're an Auctionet developer using devbox, it should be started automatically in the background by the `dev` command – see the dev.yml file.)

     mix deps.get
     mix test